 The raising and lowering of a scissor lift is far less time-consuming than setting up a scaffolding tower, and their simple controls allow you to quickly manoeuvre as needed.
 This allows more time for the actual work-at-height job.

-On top of this, the risk of strain injury is also reduced, meaning you can avoid rest and recovery time cutting into the timescale of your project.
+On top of this, the risk of strain injury is also reduced as tools, equipment and materials can be raised to the task.
+Meaning you can help to keep people safe and reduce the chances of downtime cutting into the timescale of your project.

 Variety – a Scissor Lift for Every Environment